-Deposits with and receivables from clearing organizations and clearing broker and receivables from brokerdealers, financial institutions and clearing organizations mainly include cash and U.S. treasuries deposited as margin as required by clearing organizations related to the Company's futures business.
-The deposits include cash of \$3,017,861,398 and \$273,331 to satisfy the Company's guaranty deposit requirements as a clearing member of such organizations and Clearing Broker, respectively.
+Deposits with and receivables from clearing organizations and clearing broker and receivables from broker-dealers, financial institutions and clearing organizations mainly include cash and U.S. treasuries deposited as margin as required by clearing organizations related to the Company's futures business.
+The deposits include cash of \$2,008,229,274 to satisfy the Company's margin and guaranty deposit requirements as a clearing member of such organizations and a cash deposit of \$288,998 at the Clearing Broker.

-The Company's receivables from broker-dealers and clearing organizations include amounts receivable from unsettled trades, including amounts related to futures and options on futures contracts executed on behalf of customers, amounts receivable for securities failed to deliver, accrued interest receivables and cash deposits.
+The Company's receivables from broker-dealers and clearing organizations include amounts receivable from unsettled trades, including amounts related to futures and options on futures contracts executed on behalf of customers, amounts receivable for securities failed to deliver, accrued interest receivables on resale agreements and cash deposits.
 A portion of the Company's trades and contracts are cleared through a clearing organization and settled daily between the clearing organization and the Company.
 Because of this daily settlement, the amount of unsettled credit exposures is limited to the amount owed the Company for a very short period of time.
 The Company continually reviews the credit quality of its counterparties.